exercism/go/exercises/practice/pov/.docs/instructions.append.md

 ---

-API methods `FromPov` and  `PathTo` are the interesting part of the exercise.
+The methods `FromPov` and `PathTo` are the interesting part of the exercise.

 Method `FromPov` takes a string argument `from` which specifies a node in the tree via its value.
 It should return a tree with the value `from` in the root.
 You can modify the original tree and return it or create a new tree and return